The number of primes in short intervals and numerical calculations for Harman's sieve: Sieve asymptotic formulas II

 where $h=1$, $g_1 =1$, $g_2 =2$, $g_3 =3$, $g_4 =d$, $d=4\text{ or }5$, $k_1 =k_2 =0$, $u=1-\frac{1}{2d}$, $v=1$,

 \end{lemma} \begin{proof} This is a special case of [\cite{BHP}, Lemma 18]. \end{proof}

-The next two lemmas are our new arithmetical information, which can be seen as generalizations of [\cite{HarmanBOOK}, Lemma 7.22].
-These can be used to estimate "Type--II$_5$" and "Type--II$_6$" sums mentioned in \cite{HarmanErato}.
+The next two lemmas are our new arithmetic information, which can be seen as generalizations of [\cite{HarmanBOOK}, Lemma 7.22].
+These can be used to estimate ``Type-II$_5$'' and ``Type-II$_6$'' sums mentioned in \cite{HarmanErato}.
 The proof is similar to the proof of first and second case of Lemma~\ref{l32}.
-One can generalize these to "Type--II$_n$" sums with $n \geqslant 7$, but the corresponding results will be very complicated and not very numerically significant since the contribution of those high--dimensional sums is already quite small.
+One can generalize these to ``Type-II$_n$'' sums with $n \geqslant 7$, but the corresponding results will be very complicated and not very numerically significant since the contribution of those high-dimensional sums is already quite small. \begin{lemma} Let $L_{1} L_{2} L_{3} L_{4} L_{5}=x, L_{j}=x^{\alpha_{j}}, \alpha_{j} \geqslant \varepsilon$ and suppose that $L_{j}(s)$ is prime-factored for $j \geqslant 2$.
+If any of the following 9 conditions hold: